shanamatthews/static-site-generator/posts/does-socialism-lead-to-autoritarianism.md

 However, capitalists already had a lot of power in these societies and used this power to stamp out socialism out of self interest.

-Less-wealthy countries that imported these ideas (Soviet Union, China, Venezuela) were able to implement socialist and communist policies because capitalists did not have as much power yet.
+Less-wealthy countries that imported these ideas (Soviet Union, China, Venezuela) were able to implement socialist and communist policies because capitalists did not have much power yet.

 But, socialism was not invented for these pre-industrial, agrarian societies, it had to be heavily adapted.